-On November 16, 2020, we entered into the "Stonepeak Letter Agreement" wherein we agreed with Stonepeak Catarina that the distribution on their Class C Preferred Units for the three months ended September 30, 2020 would be paid in common units instead of Class C Preferred PIK Units, cash or a combination thereof.
+On November 16, 2020, we entered into the Stonepeak Letter Agreement wherein we agreed with Stonepeak Catarina that the distribution on their Class C Preferred Units for the three months ended September 30, 2020 would be paid in common units instead of Class C Preferred PIK Units, cash or a combination thereof.
 The Stonepeak Letter Agreement also provides Stonepeak Catarina with the ability to elect to receive distributions on the Class C Preferred Units in common units for any quarter following the third quarter of 2020 by providing written notice to us no later than the last day of the calendar month following the end of such quarter.
 The transactions under the Stonepeak Letter Agreement were approved by the conflicts committee of the Board.
-As of March 29, 2022, we have issued a total of 91,831,001 common units to Stonepeak Catarina pursuant to the Stonepeak Letter Agreement, which represents all distributions made to Stonepeak Catarina since the third quarter of 2020, and Stonepeak Catarina may continue to elect to receive future distributions on their Class C Preferred Units in common units.
+We have issued a total of 171,438,187 common units to Stonepeak Catarina pursuant to the Stonepeak Letter Agreement and Stonepeak Catarina may continue to elect to receive future distributions on its Class C Preferred Units in common units.
 Additionally, in order to fulfill our funding and reimbursement obligations in connection with the Levo JV and the HOBO Transaction, we may issue additional common units, which will result in current common unitholders experiencing dilution.
-As a result of the foregoing, you may experience substantial future dilution.
+As a result of the foregoing, common unitholders have experienced, and may experience substantial future dilution.